What’s on

 Sunday Walk – Congleton’s Lost Buildings

-Sunday, 6th Apr 2025, 14:00, 2 hrs 15 mins
+This Sunday, 14:00, 2 hrs 15 mins

+Join the walk on 6th July at 2 pm.
 Using images this walk will identify the locations of those many historic and attractive buildings the town has lost over the last 120 years.
 It will also look at how these changes have destroyed the towns unique appearance.

 Family Friendly